Everything you Need to Know About Sport Kite Flying

 This sport is as competitive as it’s ever been in the past – and growing!

-While it is possible to compete as a “solo” operator, the overwhelming majority of people that get into this sport work as part of a team made up of pair.
+While it is possible to compete as a “solo” operator, the overwhelming majority of people that get into this sport work as part of a team made up of pair, as auto accident attorney Santa Cruz.
 Each pair squares off against another pair of kite operators, with each individual “fighting” another kite from the opposing team while up in the air.

 Most of the time, it’s enough to just tag or touch another kite in the air to record a point or to lock up a victory, though there are some very competitive rule sets out there that require aerial performers to take the opposing kite right out of the sky – but remain flying themselves – to score any kind of points whatsoever.